jose-luis-rs/sofia/README.md

 This directory contains all the readers related to SOFIA detectors :

-- R3BSofMwpcReader
+- R3BSofMwpcReader for the MWPC tracking detectors
-- R3BSofTrimReader
+- R3BSofTrimReader for the triple ionization chamber
-- R3BSofSciReader
+- R3BSofSciReader for the plastic scintillator located at the FRS and at the entrance of Cave-C (Start)
-- R3BSofTwimReader
+- R3BSofTwimReader for the double ionization chamber located in front of target
-- R3BSofToFWReader
+- R3BSofToFWReader for the large area ToF-Wall located behind GLAD

 and UCESB data structures :
 - ext_h101_sofmwpc.h